 The Gold Coast AFL Grassroots Sports Luncheon will once again feature a line-up of outstanding speakers and sportsmen.
-Once again, and by popular demand, Australia’s most popular comic entertainer Vince Sorrenti will host the event
+The very funny and highly entertaining Des Dowling will be our MC in 2017

 Guests at this year’s Grassroots event are in for a treat!

 One of the games greatest full forwards, Jason Dunstall's fast leading and strong marking made him virtually unbeatable in one-on-one situations.
 At the beginning of his career he shared the full forward position with another of the game's greats, Leigh Matthews, but by 1986 had established himself as a genuine superstar.
 Dunstall headed Hawthorn's goalkicking from 1986 to 1996 and kicked over 100 goals in a season on six occasions.
 He captained the club from 1995 until his retirement in 1998.
 Dunstall kicked 1254 career goals, placing him third on the all-time list behind only Tony Lockett and Gordon Coventry.